Famous £3m Harrogate charity event postponed until 2022

 "We have reluctantly decided that the Firecracker Ball 2021 is to be postponed until 2022, when we are able to hold our usual spectacular event.

-"The decision has been a difficult one, as the funds we receive generously help us to raise have never been more important for Barnardo' s.
+"The decision has been a difficult one, as the funds and generous donations we receive from the event have never been more important for Barnardo' s.

 "We are making sure that we do our best to raise as much as we can in other ways at such a difficult time for everyone, but we can’t do it without support and we know the young people who Barnardo’s care for need our help even more than usual at the moment, as the challenges they are already facing are being exacerbated by the isolation of lockdown and the ongoing situation.